haschka/emacs-fasta-mode/README.md

 A mode for fasta files

-Allows you to find the current sequence-position and sequence-name from a fasta file in the modeline of emacs, which shall be super helpful for editing emacs file.
+Allows you to find the current sequence-position and sequence-name from a fasta file in the modeline of emacs, which shall be super helpful for editing a fasta file with emacs.

 Maybe once later I will add a go to sequence + position command.